 As solo travel becomes increasingly popular, more and more teenagers feel the draw to travel alone.
-Traveling alone as a teenager can be a great way to experience personal growth and develop a wider worldview, but there are major barriers that make teenage solo travel difficult for most teens.
+Traveling alone as a teenager can be a great way to experience personal growth and develop a wider worldview, but there are major barriers that make solo travel difficult for most teens.

 Challenges of solo travel for teenagers

 The problem?
 In most countries, teenagers can’t enter into legal contracts- making it nearly impossible to rent a hotel room, stay in Airbnbs, get a rental car, or do many of the things needed to survive and thrive while traveling.
 Even many hostels, a favorite of young travelers, require guests to be over the age of 18.

 Additionally, for teenagers who want to solo travel internationally, crossing borders without a parent or guardian presents additional challenges.

 Alternatives: ways minor teenagers can Expereince solo travel